Napa cabbage has been loved as the winter vegetable in Japan. Especially, it is the essential ingredient for Japanese hot pot (Nabe) dishes.

 Choose one- fresh-looking, vibrant, heavy, non-discoloring (yellowish, brownish), and leave are tightly wrapping.
 Don’t pick the one that the bottom cut is discoloring.

 Sometimes you will see black spots on the ribs.
 In fact, neither a disease nor an insect.
 It is a kind of polyphenol in which protein is changed to α-amino nitrogen.

-There is no problem to eat just not good looking.
+There is no problem eating.
 It is likely to occur due to excessive nitrogen fertilizer during cultivation.

-Probably the just one I got from a regular grocery for the first time in the eastern US was only not good taste, but I was so disappointed with the taste and price. since then, I put in my effort to buy napa cabbage at oriental grocery stores (Chinese, Japanese, Korean grocery stores) although I have to drive far because the taste and quality are much familiar with Hakusai that I have been eaten. (sweeter, meaty, and tasty.)
+Honesty I stop buying napa cabbage in American popular grocery stores because I got a really bitter one once.
+I was so disappointed with the taste and price.
+Since then, I have put in my effort to buy napa cabbage at oriental grocery stores (Chinese, Japanese, Korean grocery stores) although I have to drive far because the taste and quality are much familiar with Hakusai that I have been eaten. (sweeter, meaty, and tasty.)